Senipah/VBA-Better-Array/docs/api/methods/ParseFromString.md

 : Optional

 Description
-: If provided, the string passed to `openingDelimiter` will be used to mark the beginning of arrays.
+: If provided, the string passed to `ArrayOpenDelimiter` will be used to mark the beginning of arrays.
 If ommitted, the default character of `{` will be used.

 ---

 Name
-: `arrayClosingDelimiter`
+: `ArrayClosingDelimiter`

 Type
 : `String`